TL;DR

 It is not yet clear how widely adopted the new model will be upon release, or whether it will become the default in future C# versions.
 Details about tooling support and developer onboarding are still emerging.

-memory safety tools for C# developers
+memory safety analysis software for C#

 As an affiliate, we earn on qualifying purchases.